adamzwickey/tanzu-pez/README.md

 # tanzu-pez
 This project is meant to automate the paving of TKG-S environments, including common extensions, in an PEZ env.
-It includes TKG-S, TMC, TAC, TBS, TSM (automation soon), and TO (automation soon).
+It includes TKG-S, TMC, TAC, TBS, TSM, and TO (automation soon).
 You could call this "__Tanzu In A Box__".

 ![home](https://gitlab.com/azwickey/tanzu-pez/-/raw/master/images/PEZ-Demo.png "arch")